Mitch Griffiths

 British, b.
 1971

-Griffiths was born in Nuneaton in 1971 and had an early passion for drawing that was fostered by his school, which he represented in various art competitions.
-Planning for a career in art, he enrolled at South Devon College, completing a diploma in graphic design in 1987.
-This was followed by a higher national diploma in illustration at Southampton Institute.
-His initial work as a commercial illustrator, on projects that ranged from magazine covers to murals, was supplemented by a variety of temporary jobs, such as sheet metal work, which brought in more reliable income.
+Born in Nuneaton in 1971, Griffiths developed an early passion for drawing.
+His school encouraged his proficiency by submitting his work to various art competitions.
+Griffiths pursued a career in art, enrolling at South Devon College, where he completed a diploma in graphic design in 1987.
+He later earned a Higher National Diploma in illustration at Southampton Institute.
+His work as a commercial illustrator, ranging from magazine covers to murals, was supplemented by temporary jobs, such as sheet metal work, for a more reliable income.

-Griffiths' first artistic success came unexpectedly in 1994.
-An avid boxing fan, he painted a portrait of Chris Eubank and sent a photograph of it to Eubank's agent, Barry Hearn.
-The boxer was delighted with the piece, wanting to use the image to promote his matches, and he initially commissioned a series of pictures and then offered Griffiths a job.
-Eubank became his patron for the next three years, setting up a studio for him at his business centre in Hove.
+Griffiths' first major success came in 1994 when he painted a portrait of boxer Chris Eubank and sent a photograph to Eubank’s agent, Barry Hearn.
+The boxer was thrilled with the piece and wanted to use it to promote his matches.
+Eubank subsequently commissioned a series of paintings and became Griffiths' patron for the next three years, setting up a studio for him in Hove.

-Through Eubank, Griffiths met the entrepreneur Terry Johnson, who owned a luxury retreat in Cornwall called Hustyns, where many boxers trained.
-Griffiths became artist-in-residence and for the next five years created over 100 paintings to be displayed at the centre.
-He also helped to set up the Bishop Phillpotts Gallery in Truro, Cornwall, holding three solo exhibitions there in 2001 and 2002.
+Through Eubank, Griffiths met entrepreneur Terry Johnson, who owned a luxury retreat called Hustyns in Cornwall, where boxers trained.
+Griffiths became artist-in-residence, creating over 100 paintings for the centre and helping to establish the Bishop Phillpotts Gallery in Truro, Cornwall.
+He held three solo exhibitions there in 2001 and 2002.

-During these years Griffiths' distinctive style of figurative painting in oils began to emerge.
-He immersed himself in the culture of the Old Masters, reading widely on art history and making frequent visits to London's museums to examine seminal works.
-Returning to his studio, he would try out their painting techniques, their composition and lighting, toiling until he had honed his abilities to a level where he could replicate and then advance creatively from his models.
-'His pictorial language is not so much old-fashioned as reborn out of the pervasive and at times almost pornographic vividness and in-your-face quality of much of our current visual culture', explains Philip Wright.
+During this time, Griffiths developed his distinctive figurative style, immersing himself in the culture of the Old Masters.
+He studied art history and visited London’s museums to examine iconic works.
+Back in his studio, he experimented with their techniques, composition, and lighting, refining his skills until he could replicate and then creatively evolve from these models.
+As art historian Philip Wright explains, ‘His pictorial language is not so much old-fashioned as reborn from the vivid and, at times, almost pornographic quality of much of contemporary visual culture.’

-In 2001 Griffiths entered the National Portrait Gallery BP Portrait Award with Armoured Heart.
-The piece was chosen for the exhibition's promotional poster, which resulted in wide exposure for his work across London.
-His first solo show in London was mounted at the Enid Lawson Gallery in Kensington in 2002.
-During this period Halcyon Gallery became one of his favourite haunts, following an exhibition of work by the painter Robert Lenkiewicz that caught his interest.
-A chance conversation with a gallery representative and an opportunity to show the sketchbook he was carrying resulted in what has become an enduring creative collaboration; Halcyon Gallery started permanently representing Griffiths in 2004.
+In 2001, Griffiths entered the National Portrait Gallery's BP Portrait Award with Armoured Heart, which was chosen for the exhibition’s promotional poster, bringing wide exposure to his work.
+Following on from his first solo show in London at the Enid Lawson Gallery in Kensington in 2002, Halcyon started permanently representing Griffiths in 2004.

-His first show at the gallery, Reality (2006), examined the power of brand names in such works as Twenty-first Century Boy - a portrayal of a figure in Calvin Klein underpants with a Coca-Cola trademark branded into his skin.
-Credit cards encircle the man's head like a crown of thorns, and his chest and arms bear cut marks that suggest self-harm.
-The Promised Land (2010), another major solo show, exhibited 25 paintings that delve into the pain and contradictions of modern British life.
-Griffiths took the Union Jack as a recurrent theme, wrapping figures in it to raise provocative questions about patriotism and identity.
-He drew attention to society's fixation on appearance in The Fitting Room, to its voyeurism and inconstancy in The Muse is Dead.
+Griffiths’ first solo show at Halcyon, Reality (2006) explored the immense power of brand names, featuring works like Twenty-first Century Boy, which depicted a figure in Calvin Klein briefs with a Coca-Cola logo branded into his skin.
+Credit cards circled his head like a crown of thorns, and his chest and arms bore marks suggesting self-harm.
+The Promised Land series was exhibited at Halcyon in 2010, featuring 25 paintings which explored the contradictions of modern British life, often using the Union Jack to provoke questions about patriotism and identity.
+In The Fitting Room and The Muse is Dead, Griffiths critiqued society’s obsession with appearance, voyeurism, and inconsistency.

-Iconostasis (2013), Griffiths' second exhibition at Halcyon Gallery took as its starting point the screen of icons that divides the sanctuary from the nave in the Eastern Orthodox Church.
-Featuring large-scale allegorical canvases the show, which also included portraits on such famous figures as Ray Winstone, Sir Bob Geldof and Keira Knightley, drew parallels with the way magazine covers and mobile-phone screens separate us from modern idols.
+Griffiths’ second exhibition at Halcyon, Iconostasis (2013), took inspiration from the icon screens in Eastern Orthodox churches.
+It featured large allegorical canvases and portraits of famous figures like Ray Winstone, Sir Bob Geldof, and Keira Knightley, drawing parallels between modern idols and the way magazines and mobile-phone screens separate us from them.

-Musing upon the exhibition's title, Realisms, Mitch Griffiths explains, 'When I'm standing at an easel, painting, I tend to inhabit my own little pocket of reality, trying to create my own reality on the canvas.
-I think everybody has these different levels of reality.'
+Griffiths has explained, ‘When I’m standing at an easel, painting, I tend to inhabit my own little pocket of reality, trying to create my own reality on the canvas.
+I think everybody has these different levels of reality.’

 TRAINING